 The department also offers partial or full teaching assistantships.
 The partial TA positions cover 50% of the academic stipend and require a commitment of 10 hours per week to teaching assignments (e.g. grading, proctoring, etc); the partial TA is typically limited to the academic year (9 months) and does not provide summer support.
 The full TA positions cover 100% of the academic stipend and require a commitment of 20 hours per week to teaching assignments; the positions extend throughout the calendar year (12 months) and provide summer support.
 The full TA positions are dedicated to the FPE Distance Learning Program.

-For additional information, please see the FPE Graduate Guide (PDF).
+To learn more, please see the FPE Graduate Guide.

 A number of scholarships are available to students enrolled in the Department of Fire Protection Engineering, including those listed below, not all of which are necessarily given each year.